Images of Pityriasis Alba (4)

-Pityriasis alba occurs in children of all races and of both sexes.
-It is most common in children aged 3–16 years.
+Pityriasis alba occurs in teens of all races and of both sexes, though it is more obvious in darker-skinned individuals.
+In general, the condition is most common in children and teens aged 3–16.

 The most common locations for pityriasis alba include: